3cki/wichtel-wizard/USAGE.md

 ### Step 1: Create a Group

-1. Go to the Wichteln Wizard homepage
+1. Go to the Wichtel Wizard homepage
 2. Click "Create New Group"
 3. Fill in the group details:
    - **Group Name**: e.g., "Smith Family Christmas 2024"